-Latest Stats (2013)
+Latest Stats (2014)

-- Students participating: n/a
+- Students participating: N.A

-- Schools participating: n/a
+- Schools participating: N.A

-- Scholarship organizations: n/a
+- Scholarship organizations: N.A.

-- Average scholarship value: n/a
+- Average scholarship value: N.A

 Each SGO determines the amount of scholarships it distributes.

 failing if it meets one or more of the following requirements: The school is labeled as persistently low-performing by the Alabama State Department of Education; the school is designated as a failing school by the state Superintendent of Education; the school does not exclusively serve a special population of students; or the school has been listed three or more times during the most recent six years in the lowest 6 percent of public K-12 schools on the state standardized assessment in reading and math.
 If an SGO has scholarship funds unaccounted for on September 15 of each year, scholarships may be made available to low-income students in public school, regardless of whether or not their assigned public school is considered failing.

 Rules & Regulations

 • Income Limit: 150 percent x median household income and under 200 percent federal poverty

-- Prior Year Public School Requirement: SGOs are required to give at least 75 percent of scholarships to first-time recipients of scholarships who were not continuously enrolled in a private school during the previous year.
+• Prior Year Public School Requirement: SGOs are required to give at least 75 percent of scholarships to first-time recipients of scholarships who were not continuously enrolled in a private school during the previous year.

-- Geographic Limit: Statewide
+• Geographic Limit: Statewide

-- Enrollment Cap: None
+• Enrollment Cap: None

-- Scholarship Cap: Full Tuition
+• Scholarship Cap: Full Tuition

-- Testing Mandates: State achievement tests or nationally recognized norm-referenced tests
+• Testing Mandates: State achievement tests or nationally recognized norm-referenced tests

 • Credit Value: Corporations can receive a 100 percent tax credit for 50 percent of tax liability.
 Individuals can receive a tax credit worth up to $7,500.

 • Budget Cap: $25 million

-Stephanie Linn | firstname.lastname@example.org
+Leslie Hiner | email@example.com